derkork/openscad-graph-editor/manual/manual.md

 ![](images/add_item.png)

-Similarly you can remove items from the vector by right-clicking it and selecting _Remove item_.
+Similarly you can remove the last item from the vector by right-clicking the node and selecting _Remove item_.

 ![](images/remove_item.png)